 Social care and mental health: ending out of area placements Mark Trewin, Bradford Metropolitan District Council and NHSE Adult Mental Health Team 28 April 2017 One of the major objectives within the Five Year Forward View implementation plan is the need to support people locally and reduce the number of out of area placements (‘OAPs’).
 There is also a related target to reduce the number of detentions under the Mental Health Act.
 In this first briefing of our 'We need to talk about social care' series, Mark Trewin looks at the human and operational costs of out of area placements.
 Sharing his perspective and experience, Mark highlights the way Bradford Metropolitan District Council have managed to reduce out of area placements and use of local private sector hospitals down to zero, over the past two years.
 About the series: When people think about social care, they often think of older people and domiciliary care.
 This of course remains an important aspect of social care policy and practice; however, mental health social care services also underpin people's lives when they are not in hospital - which is most of the time.
 In this series, we will be highlighting some of the important issues related to social care and share the extraordinary work going on around the country.
 We want to talk about what works, what has meaningful impact and most of all what prevents people from spiralling into crisis.
-Social care and the mental health forward view: ending out of area placements is free to download below.
-Please consider making a donation to enable us to carry out further life-changing research.
-Download the briefing: Social care and the mental health forward view PDF (2.04MB) Please select a donation amount: * £3 £5 £10 Other Set up a regular payment Donate Learn more about the series or contact Andy Bell for more information and to discuss getting involved.
+This report is free to download here Please consider making a donation to enable us to carry out further life-changing research.
+Please select a donation amount: * £3 £5 £10 Other Set up a regular payment Donate Learn more about the series or contact Andy Bell for more information and to discuss getting involved.